duttapriya993/Retail_Customer_Transaction_and_Fraud_Pattern_Analysis/README.md

 ---

 ### 🗣️ Interview Elevator Pitch:
 > “This project simulates a real-world fintech scenario.
 I started with SQL to clean and analyze 7500 customer transactions.
 Then, I used Power BI to create a professional dashboard for decision-makers.
-Finally, I added a Python notebook for fraud analysis and visual exploration using Seaborn and Matplotlib.
+Finally, I added a Python notebook for fraud analysis and visual exploration using Seaborn.
 The project reflects how I can combine data engineering, analytics, and visualization tools to solve real business problems.”

 ---